JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7969 days**.

-And here is a just a random fact -  **In the early nineteenth century some advertisements claimed that riding the carousel was good for the circulation of blood**.
+And here is a just a random fact -  **Most snakes have six rows of teeth**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)